merlinofchaos/lackey-builder/README.md

 ## Using the example repo:
 * `git clone https://github.com/merlinofchaos/lackey-build-example`
-* Create the following example example.ini file
+* Potentially update the lackey-example.ini to point to where you checked it out.
-* `php build.php /path/to/example.ini`
+* `php build.php lackey-example.ini`